MarcelEwinger/Artificial-Intelligence-Machine-Learning-SS25/Report/sections/2_data.typ

 )

 Furthermore, the feature *num_outbound_cmds*, was identified as having zero variance across all records, providing no predictive information and was therefore removed from both the training and testing sets.
-The three categorical *features—protocol_type, service, and flag—were* converted into a numerical format using *one-hot encoding*.
-This technique is essential for algorithms that require numerical inpust.
-A notable effect of this process is the significant expansion of the dataset's dimensionality, which resulted in the increase of features from 40 to 121.
-This expansion is primarily driven by the high cardinality of the service type feature, which contains 70 unique categories.
+The three categorical *features—protocol_type, service, and flag—were* were transformed into a numerical format using the a technic called *one-hot encoding*.
+This is very important for algorithms that nned numerical valuesfor their input.
+A negativ effect of this technic is the increase of the dimensionality of the dataset.
+The number of features increaed from 40 to 121.
+This  is primarily driven by the high cardinality of the service type feature, which contains 70 unique categories.
 #figure(
   image("../pictures/categorial_types.png", width: 100%),
   caption: [Categorial Features Analysis], // The figure caption

 )
- All these preprocessing steps were systematically encapsulated within a ColumnTransformer pipeline to ensure consistent and reproducible data transformation for both model training and subsequent evaluation.